So, a few days ago, I posted this very relatable picture on my Facebook page because I thought it was poignant and funny:

 Instead, just compliment and encourage Stacy on the merits of her personal achievements.
 Spare her the comparisons with other women or men.
 The point is that gender-based stereotypes end when we all stop playing into them.

-Finally, you might want to shield her the stress from dealing with crappy customers, but don’t bench Stacy every time a difficult and sexist customer calls up.
+Finally, you might want to shield her from the stress of dealing with crappy customers, but don’t bench Stacy every time a difficult and sexist customer calls up.
 Biases of many forms exist for many reasons and it’s unlikely that in our lifetimes, we’ll ever stop experiencing them.

 Instead, encounters like this are a great opportunity for Stacy to build her social intelligence skills.
 That is, each difficulty she encounters gives her information about herself and other people.
 She then can use these insights to hone her own leadership and influence talents tremendously.
 But she won’t get those chances if you yank her off the mound each time she walks a batter.
 Leave her out there to fight her way through the inning.